NovaShieldWallet/mobile-wallet-adapter-swift/README.md

 # MobileWalletAdapterSwift

-A Swift Package that lets your iOS wallet connect to Solana dApps in Safari.
+**MWA Solana for Swift** - A Swift Package that lets your iOS wallet connect to Solana dApps in Safari.
 Your users can sign transactions with optional passkey protection for extra security.

 **Repository:** [https://github.com/NovaShieldWallet/mobile-wallet-adapter-swift](https://github.com/NovaShieldWallet/mobile-wallet-adapter-swift)